NIMBioS-HabitatQualityMetrics/Gmetric/README.md

 Navigate to the example folder.

 Here you will find a spreadsheet (.xlsx) that contains data for each class in the example.
 The formating and location of these files is important since the G code reads in the data based on location in the spreadsheet.
 There should be one tab for each season in the annual cycle.
-For each season, Node Attributes are at the top of the spreadsheet, followed by Path Survival rates and then Path Transitions.
+For each season, Node Attributes are at the top of the spreadsheet, followed by Path Transitions and then Path Survival rates.

 Also within each folder is the Run<speciesname>.R code.
 This is the code that should be sourced to get the G results.
 The User Defined Data in this code should match what is provided in the spreadsheets.